-- the “custom templates” folder, which is empty by default.
-You can add entries here if your favourite app isn’t showing up in
+- The “custom templates” folder, which is empty by default.
+You can add entries here if your favorite app isn’t showing up in

-If you want the templates to be elsewhere, just create an alias or symbolic link pointing to its new home.
+~/Documents/Hook/templates, just replace that templates folder by an alias or symbolic link pointing to its new home.
 You can also move the entire Hookmark folder if you create an alias or link from ~/Documents/Hook to its new home.
 (Later, we might add a template manager in the app.
-But the current solution is quite straightforward.)
+We like OmniGroup’s OmniOutliner solution.
+But the current setup is quite straightforward.)

 Templates in a nutshell

-- you can add and remove templates from the custom template folder,
+- You can add and remove templates from the custom template folder.

 More details on templates

 Removing apps from

-If you would like to prevent a particular file-based app from showing up in the “Link to New” menu, just make sure there is no file in the templates folder that has its extension.
+Hook to New menu, just make sure there is no file in the templates folder that has its extension.
 For example, if you want to prevent OmniGraffle from showing up in the

 Automatically adding a prefix and/or suffix to new notes

-On the General preferences tab, you can also configure Hookmark to automatically apply the “Hook” Finder tag to files it creates or simply links.
-That way you can easily find all your Hookmark-linked files using Spotlight.
-You can also use Spotlight to access a particular file you know you’ve tagged and which matches some other parameter (such as its date modified, name, or content).
+A related tip: on the General preferences tab, you can also configure Hookmark to automatically apply the “Hook” Finder tag to files it creates or simply links.
+That way you can easily find all your Hookmark-linked files using Spotlight, and this search string: